 When it comes to building highly resilient mobile apps, interactivity plays a huge role in success.
 Every aspect in which the app interacts with users has a bearing on the overall app experience.
 Therefore, it is important to introduce elements that make the app extremely responsive, easy to use, and smooth to navigate.

 Matching keyboards to required inputs, clearly displaying the search field, seeking permissions, and keeping forms short and crisp are all great ways to ensure good interactivity.
-Integrating gestures such as touch, long-press, swipe, and even eye movements can take the interactivity a notch higher – while making the overall user experience intuitive and fun.
+Integrating gestures such as touch, long-press, swipe, and even eye movements can take interactivity a notch higher – while making the overall user experience intuitive and fun.

-In addition, the apps should ensure that the messages and notifications do not block the users’ interactivity with the app.
+In addition, the apps should ensure that the messages and notifications do not block the user's interactivity with the app.

-Despite advances in technology, interruptions in network connectivity are commonplace – in subways, elevators, aircrafts, and more.
+Despite advances in technology, interruptions in network connectivity are commonplace – in subways, elevators, aircraft, and more.
 However, today’s tech-savvy mobile users place extreme weight on uninterrupted access and consistent performance of mobile apps – not just across different devices and operating systems, but also in the event of limited, poor, or no connectivity.

 Assessing what features of the app become unusable in flaky connections, which users get affected, and how it impacts your business is a great place to start.
 This can help reveal areas where there is a need to integrate offline capabilities – instead of taking the complete app offline.
 Features that don’t work online can simply be resigned, disabled, or even hidden in poor network conditions.